The Neopian Stock Market

 Right, so what will you need to start with?
 I would recommend that you have about 100,000 Neopoints or so at your disposal to begin with as it can take a while to generate any profit and in the meantime, you may need some funds to restock with as well.
 When you visit the Stock Market, you will be greeted by Nigel the Chia again, who will try to wow you with his flashy gadgets and his boast of owning the only car in Neopia.
 Don't let him fool you though, he has absolutely no clue what he's talking about when it comes to stocks.
 That little random event where he suggested investing in a particular company was just a stab in the dark, he has no insider knowledge.

 The home page of the Stock Market itself can look rather intimidating; the marque at the top with the letters and the numbers in different colours means nothing to you right now so just ignore it, you can also go ahead and ignore the Find Stocks, News/Research and Profile links as well.
 In fact, ignore all of the links there and instead go to this one.
 This is a list of the cheapest stocks in Neopia at the moment.
 I would bookmark this link as it is very useful but a bit of a pain to find.
 Alternatively, use your Jellyneo Dailies Service to remind yourself to visit there each day.

-Instead of live updates like the real stock market, the Neopian Stock Market traditionally updates every half hour, at :28 and :58 minutes past the hour.
+Instead of live updates like the real stock market, the Neopian Stock Market traditionally updates every half hour, at :08 and :38 minutes past the hour.
+(Times current as of May 10, 2018.
+They may shift over time.)
 Not all stocks will have a price change at each update, however.
 Each day at 4pm NST the stocks will reset and all of their daily trending information will start over at 0, and instead begin recording trending information for the next day.